Top 10 Worst Ever Football Kits

 Colorado Caribous, 1978 (Home)

 Colour palettes and weird patterns dominate our list but this beauty from Colorado Caribous in 1978 is truly something else.
 Tassels.
 Beige tassels.
 The kit only lasted one season and in said season, the team lost 22 of their 30 games.
 We think we may know why…

 A king among terrible shirts, we’ve actually got a soft spot for this England goalkeeper kit, famed by David Seaman during Euro 96.
 But really, we know it’s an abomination.

 Liverpool, 2013 (Third)

-One of the more recent additions to our crap kits list is this purple, black and white alternative Liverpool kit from 2013.
-New kits designers Warrior were trying to do things a little different and even had the slogan ‘we come not to play’… well, that was quite obvious just by looking at this filth.
+Who remembers this purple, black and white alternative Liverpool kit from 2013?
+Designers Warrior were new at the time and tried to do things a little differently.
+They even had the slogan “We come not to play’… well, that was quite obvious by just by looking at this filth.

 Hearts, 2016 (Alternative)

-But the newest and final awful shirt on our list comes from North of the border.
-This seasin’s Hearts alternative kit is a homage to the 5th Earl of Rosebery, who was Honorary President of Hearts.
+One of the more recent additions to our crap kits list comes from North of the border.
+Hearts alternative kit from 2016 is a homage to the 5th Earl of Rosebery, who was Honorary President of Hearts.
 The Earl had his racing colours of primrose yellow and pink worn by the Scottish national team on nine occasions between 1881 and 1951, most notably in 1900 when Scotland beat England 4-1.
-It may have admirable origins but it’s just awful.
+It may have admirable origins but it’s awful nonetheless.